 The significance of metaphysics lies not in the future but in the present.
 It is a matter of indifference to metaphysics whether or not there will be some future date in which complete explanation will in fact be reached.
-But it is a matter of supreme importance to metaphysics that here and now one reject all obscurantism and so accept in all its implications the effort for complete explanation.
-Again, the value of an anticipatory outline of a hypothetical complete explanation is not to be measured by the extent to which the future explanation is anticipated.
-For the metaphysical issue is not the present order of future knowledge but the order immanent in the dynamics of all knowledge whether past, present, or future.
-Even when science has accounted for all phenomena and common sense has been purged of all bias, there remains the question of the unification of the sciences and of the myriad instances of common sense.
-As that question never will be met either by science or common sense, so the answer to it can be ascertained at once in its general structural lines; and the point to the answer is not the value of a forecast but the value of a correct order and perspective in present knowledge and present inquiry.
-94
+But it is a matter of supreme importance that to metaphysics that here and now one reject all obscurantism and so accept in all its implications the effort for complete explanation.
+Again, the value of an anticipatory outline of a persite hypothetical complete explanation is not to be measured by the extent to which the future explanation is anticipated.
+For the metaphysical issue is not the present order of future knowledge but the order immanent in the dynamics of all knowledge whether past, present, Even when science has accounted for all phenomena or future. has been and common sense, purged of all bias, there remains the question of the unification of the sciences and of the myriad instances of common sense.
+As that question never will be met either by science or by common sense, so iss the general structural lines or the mewor so the answer to it can be escertained at once in its general structural lines; and the point to the answer is not the value of a forecast but the value of a correct order and perspective in present knowledge and present inquiry.

 As the significance of metaphysics, so the evidence for it lies in the present.
 But the uniqueness of metaphysics makes an account of the evidence extremely difficult.
-Any doctrine can be presented in a set or sets of definitions, postulates, and deductions.
-But evidence does notilie in the outward vocal or written expression, nor even in the inner assent, but in the prior reflective grasp that compels reasonableness to assent.
+Any or sets doctrine can be presented in a set/of definitions, postulates, and deductions.
+But evidence does not lie in the outward expression vocal or written expression, nor even in the inner assent, but in the prior reflective grasp that compels reasonableness to assent.
 Once one has accepted definitions and postulates, deduction makes manifest the unconditioned that is to be grasped reflectively.
 But the definitions and postulates of metaphysics are a manifold of disputed alternatives; the evidence for discriminating between them is as large as the universe on which they pronounce; and a grasp of that evidence lies, not within easy reach of every indolent mind, but only at the term of a long and difficult accumulation of direct and reflective insights.

 For this reason a statement of the evidence for a metaphysics has to be in dynamic terms.
-If a spatial image and a military metaphor may be helpful, the advance of metaphysical evidence is at once a break-through, an envelopment, and a confinement.
-The break-through is effected in one's affirmation of oneself as empirically, intelligently, and rationally conscious.
+If a scatial image and a military metaphor may be helpful, the advance of metaphysical evidence is at once a break-through, and an envelopment, and a confinement.
+The break-through is effected in one's addidaffirmation def of oneself as empirically, intelligently, and rationally conscious.
 The envelopment is effected through the protean notion of being as whatever one intelligently grasps and reasonably affirms.
-The confinement is effected through the dialectical duration and opposition of the notions of the real, of knowing, and of objectivity, so that every attempt to escape is blocked by the awareness that one would be merely substituting some counter-position for a known position, merely deserting the being that can be intelligently grasped and reasonably affirmed, merely distorting the consciousness that is not only empirical but also intelligent and not only intelligent but also reasonable.
+The confinement is effected through the dialectical duplication and opposition of the notions of the real, of knowing, and of objectivity, so that every attempt to escape is blocked by the awareness that one as merely substituting some counter-position for a known position, merely deserting the being that can be intelligently grasped and reasonably affirmed, merely distorting the consciousness that is not only empirical but also intelligent and not only intelligent but also reasonable.